Befriending and Belonging in an Age of Scorn

 When the rich ruler dismissed Jesus’ invitation to come follow Him, Jesus looked at the man as he walked away in unbelief, and loved him.
 And as the man walked away from Jesus, the man was sad.
 Not angry or hostile or feeling judged … but sad.

-Consider this thought from my new book, Befriend: Create Belonging in an Age of Judgment, Isolation and Fear:
+Consider this thought from my second book, Befriend: Create Belonging in an Age of Judgment, Isolation and Fear:

 Gandhi, who claimed that his humanitarian ethic was almost one hundred percent inspired by the life and teachings of Jesus, chose Hinduism over Christianity.
 Why?
 Because of how poorly he was treated, and how much he felt judged, by the (deeply misguided) Christians that he knew.
 Chillingly and famously, Gandhi said, “I like your Christ, but I do not like your Christians.
 Your Christians are so unlike your Christ.”
 In a climate of hostility and “us against them,” let’s start working for a different narrative, shall we?